openvswitch/ovs/CONTRIBUTING.rst

 change.
 This becomes the body of the commit message, following the subject.
 There is no need to duplicate the summary given in the subject.

-Please limit lines in the description to 79 characters in width.
+Please limit lines in the description to 75 characters in width.
+That allows the description to format properly even when indented (e.g. by "git log" or in email quotations).

 The description should include: